 Randy Rahe is in his 11th season as the head coach for the Weber State men’s basketball program.
 Rahe is now Weber State’s all-time winningest coach and is the Big Sky Conference’s career leader in conference wins.

-The 2014-15 season marked the ninth year for Randy Rahe as head coach of the Weber State men’s basketball team.
-In nine seasons with the Wildcats, Rahe has led Weber State to four Big Sky Championships and seven postseason tournament appearances, including two trips to the NCAA Tournament.
-He is the first coach in Big Sky Conference history to be named conference Coach of the Year four times and has coached five Big Sky MVP’s at Weber State.
+In his 10 seasons at Weber State, Rahe has led the Wildcats to five Big Sky titles and eight postseason tournament appearances, including three trips to the NCAA Tournament.
+He is also the first coach in Big Sky Conference history to be named conference Coach of the Year four times and has coached six Big Sky MVP’s in his 10 seasons at Weber State.